tanmay6414/openinnovationai/ClusterDeploymentCD.md

 # Working
 - As mentioned earlier Atlantis render diff on the github PR.
 You can find this [sample PR](https://github.com/tanmay6414/openinnovationai/pull/1)
-- You specifiy different project in your atlantis.yaml file and also planning statergy.
-If you want auto-plan whenever some one create PR you can mentioned it as below in your atlantis file
+- You specify different project in your atlantis.yaml file and also planning strategy.
+If you want auto-plan whenever someone creates PR you can mentioned it as below in your atlantis configuration file
 ```
 projects:
 - name: network